How to match impedance of low-noise amplifier

 - Reactive matching networks (LC circuits)

-- minimum noise figure (NF) and power transfer efficiency Balance between
+- Balance between minimum noise figure (NF) and power transfer efficiency

 2. Matching Networks